bkmgit/2021-01-22-AfLIA-online/index.md

   scrolling="auto">
 </iframe>
 {% endif %}
-<h2>REGISTRATION OF INTEREST IN ATTENDING</h2>
+<h2>Registration of Interest in Attending</h2>
 Email confirmation of will be sent witihn one business day.
+Please register interest by 4 January 2021.
 Confirmation of acceptance if there is sufficient space by 8 January 2021.
 <!--<form action="https://mailthis.to/CarpentriesJan2021Aflia" method="POST" encType="multipart/form-data">-->
 <form action="https://formcarry.com/s/NZ-OhnMyhv" method="POST" accept-charset="UTF-8" >
   <label for="name">Name:</label><br>